Available for purchase.

 Peter Owen Cased Classics

 Tarjei Vesaas's classic novel in a new edition of the Cased Classics series, which now features trompe-l'œil die-cut dust jackets, over contemporary art.

 ‘How simple this novel is.
 How subtle.
 How strong.
 How unlike any other.
 It is unique.
 It is unforgettable.
 It is extraordinary.’ – Doris Lessing

 In rural Norway, one evening after school, eleven-year-old Siss and Unn strike up a deep and unusual bond.
 When the next day Unn sets off alone into the wintry woods in search of a mysterious frozen waterfall, known locally as the 'ice palace', and does not return, a devastated Siss takes it upon herself to find her missing friend and ensure she is not forgotten.

 The Ice Palace is one of the most memorable achievements in modern literature thanks in large part to Vesaas's unique command of a sparse, figurative and fragmentary style, the beauty and effect of which is not lost in translation.
-As part of the Peter Owen Cased Classics series, this special hardback edition carries a dust jacket with a die cutting in the shape of an ice shard, while printed on the cover board is the work of acclaimed British contemporary artist Kaye Donachie.
+As part of the Peter Owen Cased Classics series, this special hardback edition carries a dust jacket with a false die cutting in the shape of an ice shard, while printed on the cover board is the work of acclaimed British contemporary artist Kaye Donachie.

 Translated by Elizabeth Rokkan